AgentOxygen/Persad_CESM2_Postprocessing/README.md

 `find_archives.sh` is for use on Ranch and allows the user to search the archive files for specific variables.

 ## Simulation Output to Post-Processed Data

+The simulation output is organized into muliple netcdf files by model component and then divided into a time series of varying size depending on the time step.
+The time series associated with each variable was extracted and concatenated into larger segments on the order of 10 to 20 year chunks.
+These concatenated time series were then archived together.
+These archives were further archived again into indexed groups to reduce the number of files and target the optimal file size for tape storage on Ranch.

 ![Depiction of the post-processing from the original simulation output to the final data now stored on Ranch](schematic.png)